7.7 Conflict Resolution

 Application to Nursing

 In a clinical setting, there may be times when it is appropriate to avoid confrontation.
-For example, on a particularly busy day in the emergency department, a patient in a life-threatening condition was recently received.
+For example, on a particularly busy day in the emergency department, a client in a life-threatening condition was recently received.
 The attending physician shouts orders to the nurse in a disrespectful manner.
-The nurse avoids addressing the conflict until after the patient has been stabilized and then shares their concerns.
-However, if the physician continues to bark orders to nursing staff in nonemergency situations, avoidance is no longer appropriate, and the conflict must be addressed to establish a positive and respectful working environment.[12]
+The nurse avoids addressing the conflict until after the client has been stabilized and then shares their concerns.
+However, if the physician continues to bark orders to nursing staff in nonemergency situations, avoidance is no longer appropriate, and the conflict must be addressed to establish a positive and respectful working environment.[17]

 Competitive Approach